m-a-d-n-e-s-s/madness/doc/runtime.md

 # Runtime

-The MADNESS runtime allows for massively parallel, hybrid parallel computation of complex algorithms.
-The runtime can be used by external codes.
+The MADNESS runtime allows for massively parallel and hybrid parallel computation of irregular algorithms.
+The runtime is used by other packages independently of the MADNESS numerical library and applications.